cedwards/intothesaltmine/chapters/development/writing-modules.rst

 If this definition is missing it will default to the name of the module file itself (minus the `.py`).
 While not required, this variable definition is common to most modules, and often simply matches the Python module name itself.

+This definition also allows the module layer to be abstracted, and is what allows a standard command across multiple platforms.
+For example, the `pkg` module supports a wide range of binary package providers.
+From `yum` to `apt-get` and everywhere in-between.
+Each of these defines `__virtualname__` as `pkg`, meaning based on the conditional statements within the `__virtual__` function only the appropriate `pkg` provider is loaded.

 __virtual__()
 -------------